Russia shuts DW's Moscow bureau, withdraws staff credentials | DW | 03.02.2022

 "Even if we have to leave the country, we will intensify our reporting on the country," he said.
 "We will not just ignore what is happening in Russia, we will report.
 And we will do more and more."

-Limbourg said the announcement would nevertheless be a blow to DW reporters in Moscow, who were passionate about the country and Russian culture.
-"It's hard to accept that they have to stop from one day to the other," Limbourg said.
+Limbourg said the announcement would nevertheless be a blow to DW reporters in Moscow, whom he called passionate about the country and Russian culture.

 He said the decision could not be seen as a tit-for-tat move, given that Russian journalists are still allowed to continue working in Germany and the differences between DW as a public service broadcaster and RT as a state broadcaster.

-"We had been expecting some measures by the Russian side, but I think this is a total overreaction from the Russian government," he said.
+"We had been expecting some measures by the Russian side, but I think this is a total overreaction from the Russian government," he said, adding that DW would take legal measures to attempt to overturn the decision.

-"We will take legal steps and try to see whether these measures are legal, even from Russian standards," he said.
+DW Moscow Bureau Chief Juri Rescheto said he was told to close the bureau by Friday morning and that DW staff had to return their press accreditation cards.

-Responding to the ban, the German Journalists' Association (DJV) urged Russian President Vladimir Putin to immediately lift it and return journalists' accreditations.
+"We are shocked.
+For all of us here, this news is very personal," he said.
+"There are a lot of open questions at the moment — technical questions, legal questions."

-The editor-in-chief of Moscow-based RT, Margarita Simonyan, had sharply condemned that move, calling the situation a "media war" declared by Germany.
-Berlin says it was not involved in the company's decision.
+German Federal Minister for Culture and Media, Claudia Roth, criticized the decision and said Russia had drawn false equivalence between RT DE and DW.

-At that time, Simonyan also suggested that Moscow should crack down on German media, calling for a ban on DW, and the closure of bureaus belonging to national broadcasters ARD and ZDF.
+"The broadcasting ban on Deutsche Welle in Russia and the closure of its office in Moscow are wholly unacceptable," she said.
+"DW is also an independent organization.
+This means that, unlike RT DE, the German state does not exert any influence on programming.
+I therefore urge the Russian side not to exploit RT's licensing problems for political purposes."

 RT — formerly Russia Today — broadcasts internationally in six languages.
 While it claims that its programming contributes to public debate, critics accuse RT of funneling propaganda and disinformation on behalf of the Kremlin.
-As well as German and Russian, Moscow-based RT offers services in English, Spanish, Arabic and French.
+As well as German and Russian, Moscow-based RT has content in English, Spanish, Arabic and French.

-DW, Germany's tax-funded international broadcaster, has its service available in 30 languages, including Russian.
+DW, Germany's taxpayer-funded international broadcaster, provides news in 32 languages, including Russian.

-RT has a studio in Berlin and previously the outlet attempted to get a license in Luxembourg but failed to do so.
+RT has a studio in Berlin — previously the outlet had attempted to get a license in Luxembourg, but failed to do so.

 Because the German language version of RT is organized by a Berlin-based production outfit, German media regulators argue the network falls under Germany's jurisdiction.